 After six years of war, Yemen remains the world’s worst humanitarian crisis.
 More than 4 million people have been uprooted from their homes and more than 20 million are in dire need of humanitarian assistance.
 The risk of a large-scale famine in the country has never been more acute.
 Tens of thousands are already living in famine-like conditions, with a staggering five million more just one step away from it.

-The current humanitarian crisis in Yemen began in 2015.
-Over the last five years, a sharp increase in violence has taken a heavy toll on civilians and left nearly 80 percent of the population in dire need of humanitarian aid.
-Even before the current crisis, Yemen was the most vulnerable country in the region.
+Yemen’s civil war began in 2015 as a result of clashes between Yemeni government forces and the Houthis - also known as Ansar Allah.
+Over the past six years, conflict and economic decline have taken a heavy toll on civilians, forcing millions to flee their homes and leaving 66 percent of the population in dire need of humanitarian assistance.
+Even before the current crisis, Yemen was the most vulnerable country in the Middle East.
 It ranked among the world’s worst in malnutrition rates and half of its population was living in poverty, without access to safe water.

 Monthly giving is the most convenient, effective and efficient way you can help people fleeing conflict.
 Start making a lifesaving difference today.
 Please become USA for UNHCR’s newest monthly donor.